jacobbednarz/operability_guidelines/README.md

   that are too tightly coupled and work on ways to eliminate SPOF's and degrade gracefully during an outage of a single component.

+- **Do you have multiple (load balanced) instances in operation?**

+  Regardless of whether it is a user facing service or a database server, it is important to introduce at least 2 (but commonly 3) instances so in the event of an isolated failure, you will still have capacity to continue on.
+It's also important to ensure these instances are load balanced and health checks are being performed so should any of the instances return unhealthy, they can be ejected from the pool.